5 Things SMBs Should Consider Before Deciding To Go Virtual

 - My server is doing everything!
 It is a best practice to keep a server limited to one function or application.
 I very often see these small companies running Active Directory, SQL server, and other applications on one system.
 Virtualization will allow you to have more VMs, each with, at the most, two functions without the added expense of additional hardware.
 This makes disaster recovery and security much easier when the roles are separated.

 - That is not supported.
-The days where applications are not supported in a virtual environment are gone.
-The vast majority of software in the commercial and enterprise market supports virtualization, and some are now starting to offer a virtual only delivery model.
+The days when applications are not supported in a virtual environment are gone.
+The vast majority of software in the commercial and enterprise market supports virtualization, and some are now starting to offer a virtual-only delivery model.
 Tier one applications such as Microsoft SQL Server, Oracle, Exchange, and SAP all support use in a VMware, Xen, or Hyper-V environment.

 Virtualization is not right for every business in every situation.
 But for most of the SMB clients I work with, it is the right choice.
 They tell me three to six months after we have taken them virtual that they don’t know how they ran a business on physical servers and regret not making the move sooner!